 Here our objective is to look at a spherical disturbance such as a dilatational pulse, which initially expands equally in all directions.
 Invoking Huygen's principal the reader can envision very small 2D plane waves, which exist on the surface of a very small sphere in the center of an anisotropic crystal.
-Each of these plane waves travels in a specific direction called the pointing vector, $v_i$ , at a speed that corresponds to elastic properties in the same direction.
+Each of these plane waves travels in a specific direction called the pointing vector, v_i , at a speed that corresponds to elastic properties in the same direction.
 Hence, plane waves traveling in different directions in an anisotropic material will travel at different speeds and the continuous collection of all of these plane waves, although initially a sphere, soon deviates into a nonspherical shape simply because plane waves will travel faster in stiffer directions and slower in less stiff directions.

-First we start with the equations of motion for a continuum.
+First we start with the equations of motion for a continuum,

-$$\sigma{ji,j} = \rho \partial^2 u_i / \partial t^2$$ (17)

-where $\rho$ is the material density and $u_i$ is the displacement.
-Recall Hooke's law for an anisotropic material, and substitute the strain-displacement relationship, into to Eq.18 yields
+$$\sigma{ii,j} = \rho \ \partial^2 u_i / \partial t^2 \tag{17}$$ where ρ is the material density and u_i is the displacement.
+Recall the constitutive equations, for an anisotropic material, and substituting the strain-displacement relationship, into to Eq.18 yields